 by Mike Ratliff

-these things God has revealed to us through the Spirit.
-For the Spirit searches everything, even the depths of God.
-(1 Corinthians 2:6-10 ESV)
+10 For to us God revealed them through the Spirit; for the Spirit searches all things, even the depths of God.
+1 Corinthians 2:6-10 (NASB)

 I’m sure the title of this post struck some of you in a way hard to explain.
 When I first started this study, I could not help but think back on an investigation I did many years ago into some false teachings by a man who claimed that his ministry was based entirely “in the deep things of God.”
 That mysterious statement seemed to be used by him as a smokescreen to hide the fact that he was teaching rank heresy and that heresy was claimed by him to be coming to him as a direct revelation from God.
 Well, if that were true then it would indeed be “the deep things of God,” but what he was teaching was very shallow spiritually and really called for people to become submissive to him as a prophet based on one thing; he said so.
 This is not what the depths of God (the deeps things of God) are.
 Let us take a closer look.

-For this reason I bow my knees before the Father, from whom every family in heaven and on earth is named, that according to the riches of his glory he may grant you to be strengthened with power through his Spirit in your inner being, so that Christ may dwell in your hearts through faith—that you, being rooted and grounded in love, may have strength to comprehend with all the saints what is the breadth and length and height and depth, and to know the love of Christ that surpasses knowledge, that you may be filled with all the fullness of God.
-(Ephesians 3:14-19 ESV)
+14 For this reason I bow my knees before the Father, 15 from whom every family in heaven and on earth derives its name, 16 that He would grant you, according to the riches of His glory, to be strengthened with power through His Spirit in the inner man, 17 so that Christ may dwell in your hearts through faith; and that you, being rooted and grounded in love, 18 may be able to comprehend with all the saints what is the breadth and length and height and depth, 19 and to know the love of Christ which surpasses knowledge, that you may be filled up to all the fullness of God.
+Ephesians 3:14-19 (NASB)